 The Board of Directors consists of an honorary president, secretary and treasurer as well as additional directors including client members.

 There is a combined board and general meeting for all members every third month.

 All members and other interested parties are welcome.
 Contact us for the venue and date of the next meeting and come along.

-The NDIS programs recognises that people with a mental illness are often faced with significant challenges when reconnecting to their social and community networks both during and after recovery.
+The One Door NDIS programs recognises that people with a mental illness are often faced with significant challenges when reconnecting to their social and community networks both during and after recovery.

 - Mental Illness information classes

 - Personal Development

 - External outings

 - Gardening and Lawn Care Program